aiwass666/sequentially-vanilla-lazy-js/README.md

 # sequentially-vanilla-lazy-js
 A vanilla Javascript to load scripts sequentially.

-Add the following code to your footer inside <script> tags and you are good to go:
+Add the following code to your footer inside <script></script> tags and you are good to go:

 ```javascript
 // Lazy load javascripts sequentially.